After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 Backup and Restore is an integral part of Cloudbox, this is what makes it so great!
 Everything related to installed applications is backed-up.
 Seeding content, however, is NOT backed-up.

 **Cloudbox Backup** creates a backup .tar file of the entire `/opt` folder, which includes all settings and configuration files for the Docker apps installed with Cloudbox, and uploads it to your Google Drive or Rsync remote.
-Backup can be ran manually on-demand or scheduled to run automatically.
+Backup can be ran manually for an immediate backup or scheduled to run periodically.

 **Cloudbox Restore** downloads the backup .tar file and and restores it to the `/opt` folder.
 This can be done on the same server or brand new one, with everything exactly as you left it at the time of backup.